 The purpose of the NOI is to provide necessary information in planning for peer review.
 As such, NOIs will not undergo formal review and comments are not provided at the NOI stage.
 NOIs will be used to ensure that all Applicants are eligible for this competition as per these guidelines.
 As such, CAN and AS AB/NT reserve the right to contact any Applicant to suggest revisions or retraction of the intent to apply for funding.

-Notices of Intent must be received before 12:00 PM MST (Mountain Standard Time) on November 18, 2022.
+Notices of Intent must be received before TBD (2023).
 A complete list of questions to be addressed by the NOI is provided in Appendix A of the Competition Guidelines.

 Full Applications must be submitted electronically through the Online Application Submission.
 The Principal Applicant who submitted the NOI must be the same individual who submits the Full Application.